-In geometry, shapes are the form of defining and determining objects.
+In geometry, shapes define the outline or the boundary of an object.
 A shape is defined for an object or any external surface or boundary, apart from other properties such as colour or material type.
 For example, a blue ball, made up of rubber materials is round in shape.
 In the same way, there are various geometric shapes we see in our day-to-day life.
 In this article, we are going to discuss what shapes are? different types of shapes in Maths, and the shapes for kids, and the list of two-dimensional shapes and three dim shapes in detail with examples.

 Types of Shapes

 Based on the dimension of the shapes, each shape can be classified as follows: